Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 ``--jira-epic-issue-type`` option.

 The project is created and activated as soon as the command ends with ``TULEAP_USER_LOGIN`` as sole project administrator.
-By default the project privacy is "private" and can be changed after import.
+By default the project privacy is "private".
+A ``--visiblity`` option can be used to defined the Tuleap project visiblity at import.

 .. note::